This post may contain affiliate links. Please read our privacy policy for additional information.

-How to Make Creamed Peas
+How To Make Creamed Peas

 - Melt the butter over medium-high heat in a medium saucepan.